23f2005144/comment-category-classification/README.md

 ## Overview

-This project explores multiclass classification of noisy user-generated comments under significant class imbalance.
+This project explores multiclass classification of noisy user-generated comments under severe class imbalance in a sparse high-dimensional NLP setting.

 The objective was not only to achieve strong predictive performance, but also to study how different text representations, feature transformations, and model families behave in sparse high-dimensional NLP settings.